ecampbell/moodle-assignsubmission_wordimport/README.txt

-Word2PDF Submission plugin
+WordImport Submission plugin
 --------------------------------

-This plugin for the assignment module allows Teachers to get PDF versions of any Word files uploaded by students for assignments, without relying on the unreliable Unoconv service.
+This plugin for the assignment module allows Teachers to get HTML versions of any Word files uploaded by students for assignments, without relying on the unreliable Unoconv service.